Home

 Now get out your trusty whetstone and apply a thin film of oil to the surface.

-What you are doing here is polishing, not grinding – so pass the blade over the stone, again at a 30 degree angle, using a slow and uniform stroke.
+What you are doing here is polishing, not grinding.
+So pass the blade over the stone, again at a 30 degree angle, using a slow and uniform stroke.

 The motion you should be using is just back and forth - NOT polishing in a circular fashion.

-Make sure that you inspect the blade often, and don’t worry about how the blade feels yet.
+Again, pay careful attention that each side receives the same amount of polishing and inspect the blade often, though don't worry about how the blade feels yet.
 Just make sure you have worked the stone over the entire surface of the blade while maintaining the surface geometry.

 A good light source is essential to seeing where you have missed.
 Remember that you are not sharpening the edge.
 You are removing metal until the edge is exposed.